Pr4teek/Pr4teek/README.md

 -  I’m interested in backend and stuff
 -  I’m currently learning js
 -  i have a moderate knowledge in html, css, C, C++, and python
--  I’m looking to collaborate on a faithful company
+-  I’m looking to collaborate with a faithful company
 -  twitter
 -  Fun fact: i am a boy